fouliex/SelfDrivingCarFindingLaneLine/README.md

 ![grayscale image](./misc/grayscale.jpg)

-The second step is to use OpenCV Canny Edge detector.By applying Canny to the gray image we get the edges.
+The third step is to apply OpenCV Canny Edge Detector.
+By applying Canny to the gray image we get the edges from the image.
 The Canny algorithm  will first detect strong edges pixel above the `high threshold` and reject pixels below the `low threshold`.
 Moreover, pixels with values between the `low_threshold` and `high_threshold` are included as long as they are connected to strong edges.
 The output edges is a binary image with white pixels tracing out the detected edges and black everywhere else.

 ###### Apply Canny to get the edges images
 ```python